dante stella stories photographs technical guestbook

 This is one of two lenses that I bought new in the last year.
 I was heading out on a trip and needed to fit a Fuji GA645zi and a D2x into a Crumpler Tall-E bag.
 That meant that my choices were (a) a 50mm lens or (b) finding a compact wide-angle lens that I could live with.
 Taking a zoom was out of the question, and the mighty 300mm f/4.5 ED-IF Ais (with monopod) was taking up a lot of the space/weight allowance in my 56cm roll-on suitcase.
 So I took a 30 mile drive on a Saturday morning (the day before I was leaving), paid a huge amount of money, and of course forgot to send in the 5-year warranty card before my trip.
 Oh well.

 After a couple of weeks with the 24mm f/2.8D, I figured out that it was one of the best lenses I have ever used.
 Giving an equivalent FOV and DOF to a 35mm f/2.8, it provided a natural perspective (52-54º horizontally).
-And incredible sharpness (comparable to the AF-s 17-35mm f/2.8D, the benchmark in Nikon wides).1/ And this is in a package several inches shorter than the 18-70.
+And incredible sharpness (it is comparable to the AF-s 17-35mm f/2.8D, the benchmark in Nikon wides).1/ And this is in a package several inches shorter than the 18-70.
 What little focal range length I lost, I was able to make up (for most purposes) with the high resolution of the camera.
 The long shots I simply did with the 300mm.
 As on every trip.

 The Nikkor 24mm is a completely valid alternative to one of the digital kit lenses; it's small, it's very dust-tight, it focuses quickly, and it's very light.
 Add to that Nikon's superb CRC (close range correction), and it's a sharper close-range lens than the 35mm f/2D that everyone loves so much.2/ The bottom line is a nice, compact lens that works superbly on film as a wide-angle and translates well to a wide-normal on a digital body.
 Bravo, Nikon.